koliaza/academic-kickstart/content/en/project/discrete-maths/index.md

 - A second one on the [inflating enclosing ball problem]({{< ref "publication/blanchard-2019-noteinflatingenclosing/" >}}).

 - A preprint on [bilingual palindrome generation]({{< ref "publication/adams-2020-bilingualpalindromes/" >}}).

+- A paper [on disabled mobilities]({{< ref "publication/blanchard-2022-Detectingtemporaryobstacles/" >}}) that does not have original mathematics but mentions an application of some percolation theory.